 The reality is, most taxpayers – except those in the lowest tax bracket – are actually paying taxes in two or more brackets.
 Because the rate is progressive, you are taxed incrementally at each level or bracket your income reaches and then exceeds.
-Once you reach the highest tax bracket of 39.6 percent, only your income that exceeds the minimum for taxation at that level will be taxed at 37 percent.
+For 2020, once you reach the highest tax bracket of 37 percent, only your income that exceeds the minimum for taxation at that level will be taxed at 37 percent.

-Here are the 2017 earned income thresholds for the 39.6 percent tax bracket:
+Here are the 2018 earned income thresholds for the 37 percent tax bracket:

-39.6 Percent Tax Rate
+37 Percent Tax Rate

-- Single: $418,001 or more
+- Single: $518,401 or more

-- Head of Household: $444,551 or more
+- Head of Household: $518,401 or more

-- Qualifying Widow/er or Married Filing Jointly: $470,701 or more
+- Qualifying Widow/er or Married Filing Jointly: $622,051 or more

-- Married Filing Separately: $235,351 or more
+- Married Filing Separately: $311,026 or more

 Obtaining Information About Unearned Income Taxation

 Unearned income is any money you receive without having to provide services in order to receive payment.
 Some of the more common sources of unearned income include stock interest, dividends, rental payments and capital gains, however, there are others.
 Although the IRS has clear rules on what is and is not considered unearned income, different types of unearned income are taxed differently.
 It is also worth noting that you will not owe Federal Insurance Contributions Act, or FICA, taxes on your unearned income, and certain unearned income is taxed at a lower rate than your marginal tax bracket rate.